This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Reducing Food Spoilage

-- Store herbs upright in water jars like fresh flowers
+- Strategic Placement – Store herbs in water jars and separate onions from potatoes

 Repurposing Vegetable Scraps